 Similar to the trend observed for hydrocodone, methadone consumption also declined from 2016 to 2019 across most counties.
-However, Blount, Cherokee, Lamar, Limestone, and Pickens showed relatively stable patterns between 2017 and 2019, with only minor fluctuations (Figure 4).
+However, Blount, Cherokee, Lamar, Limestone, and Pickens showed relatively stable patterns between 2017 and 2019, with only minor fluctuations (Figure 6).

-Figure 5.
-Annual Oxycodone Consumption by County
+Figure 7.
+Annual Oxycodone Consumption by County in MME